Rhubarb Crisp

 Serves 6

 Rhubarb's season is fleeting, lasting just from April through June.
 Make the most of it with this rhubarb crisp recipe!
-It's a delicious spring dessert, featuring a layer of jammy, sweet-tart rhubarb with a buttery oat crumble on top.
+It's a delicious spring dessert, featuring a layer of tart, jammy rhubarb with a buttery oat crumble on top.
+Serve it with a scoop of vanilla ice cream for the perfect balance of sweet and tangy flavors.

 Ingredients